-The Victorian Chamber of Commerce and Industry (Victorian Chamber) is the largest and most influential notfor-profit business organisation in Victoria.

-organisation in Victoria, informing and supporting 65,000 members and clients across the state and nationally.
+The Victorian Chamber of Commerce and Industry (Victorian Chamber) is the largest and most influential not-for-profit business organisation in Victoria, informing and supporting 65,000 members and clients across the state and nationally.

 VCCI provide programs, information and support to members and non-members to ensure a diverse and robust business community in Victoria.